cordercorder/knn-models/examples/es_knnmt/README.md

 [https://openreview.net/pdf?id=uu1GBD9SlLe](https://openreview.net/pdf?id=uu1GBD9SlLe)

-**As the paper is still under review at ICLR 2023, to obey the double blind review policy we hereby declare that we are not the author of the paper and do not know about the author identity.**
+**As the paper is still under review at ICLR 2023, to obey the double-blind review policy we hereby declare that we are not the author of the paper and do not know about the author's identity.**

 The paper [Simple and Scalable Nearest Neighbor Machine Translation](https://openreview.net/pdf?id=uu1GBD9SlLe)